e-celik/Bit-Stuffing-Test/README.md

 ## Explanation

-In order to guarantee that the keyword doesn't appear in the payload, the encoder adds an extra symbol after any n-1 prefix of the keyword taht may appear in the payload.
+In order to guarantee that the keyword doesn't appear in the payload, the encoder adds an extra symbol after any n-1 prefix of the keyword that may appear in the payload.
 The decoder removes this symbol, and the original message is completely preserved.

 Example: